manuel-serrano/bigloo/www/_index.md

 full connections between Scheme and C programs or between Scheme and Java programs, if you choose the JVM backend.

+The Bigloo C backend is know to work on:

+  * Linux
+  * MacOS X
+  * Android
+  * Windows WSL

 Some projects implemented using Bigloo:

   * [hop](http://hop.inria.fr)